 Softcover album is more a casual wedding album, available in different size and normally will have your good images on the cover.
 It is a great gift for a wedding party or grandparents, but they are not a high-quality album.
 If your budget is low you can use Hard Cover Albums.

-This album comes with a thick heavy leather cover in a variety of color options and has cameo opening for an image.
+This album comes with a thick heavy leather cover in a variety of colour options and has cameo opening for an image.
 Matted wedding photo albums come with recessed frames, in which each photo is hand-mounted.
 The photos are digitally or traditionally printed and can also be changed after completion of the album

 Parent or Gift Albums

 Parent or gift wedding photo albums are scaled down versions of your main wedding album.
-They might include all the same pictures but just be smaller, or they may contain few selected pictures.
+They might include all the same pictures but just be smaller, or they may contain a few selected pictures.
 Parent albums tend to be around 20cm square, and as the name suggests they make an ideal present for the parents of the bride and groom.
-Gift books are often available in a smaller size and make perfect thank you presents for your maid of honor, bridesmaids, or best man.
+Gift books are often available in a smaller size and make perfect thank you presents for your maid of honour, bridesmaids, or best man.

 Digital Photo Albums